Quick Start

 ...other project files...

-While this example organizes its asset files inside of an assets/ folder, you dont have to.
+While this example organizes its asset files inside of an assets/ folder, it is not a requirement.

 ./